rm511130/Tanzu-Workshop-TKGI/README.md

 ```

 **Let's recap:**
-- If you scope your App, Pod(s), Deployment, Replicaset and Service to a given namespace, it's easy to clean up all the obejcts by just deleting the namespace.
+- If you scope your App, Pod(s), Deployment, Replicaset and Service to a given namespace, it's easy to delete all the obejcts by just deleting the namespace.

 Congratulations, you have deployed a GO App, Java/Spring Boot App and a .NET Core App to a K8s cluster, and completed LAB-4.